-Applicants for transit operator are not required to have previous transit operating experience.
-Transit Operator trainees are provided paid training for approximately six weeks at the larger of the current State or Federal minimum wage.
+Applicants for Transit Operator are not required to have previous transit operating experience.
+Transit Operator trainees are provided paid training for approximately six weeks at the larger of the current State or Federal minimum wages.

 Work is assigned based on seniority.
 A 40-hour work week is not guaranteed.

 Employment is contingent upon passing a physical exam and substance abuse tests.
 All safety-sensitive positions are subject to random drug testing while employed by CTS.
 DOT records from former employers will be requested.